-Concerning how to apply for unemployment online in Arkansas, you can easily file for unemployment benefits on the official EZARC (Easy Arkansas Claims) website.
+Concerning how to apply for unemployment online in Arkansas, you can easily learn to file for unemployment benefits on the official EZARC (Easy Arkansas Claims) website.
 This is the only site where you can complete an online application for unemployment, so applicants need to make sure that they are applying on the official government website before they submit a claim.

-You must complete your unemployment EDD application in a timely manner when applying online.
+You must complete your unemployment application in a timely manner when applying online.
 If you wait too long to file, you risk not receiving benefits for prior weeks of unemployment.
 File for an unemployment claim in Arkansas during the week you wish to actually start receiving UI benefits.

 Where to Sign up for Unemployment Benefits in Arkansas in Person

 Most workers can file for an unemployment claim online, but sometimes, an actual visit to the local Department of Worker Services will be required.
 If you fill out an online application for unemployment in Arkansas, a representative from the department will contact you directly by phone or by mail if you need to file in person.

 Under certain circumstances, a claim will become inactive, meaning that it will not be up for review any longer.
-For instance, if during the AR unemployment EDD application process an applicant becomes employed on a full-time basis, his or her claim will become inactive.
+For instance, if during the AR unemployment application process an applicant becomes employed on a full-time basis, his or her claim will become inactive.

-• Leave the United States.
+- Leave the United States.

-• Are imprisoned.
+- Are imprisoned.

-• Go on vacation.
+- Go on vacation.

-• Become ill or get hospitalized.
+- Become ill or get hospitalized.

 If any of the circumstances above apply to you, you can reactivate your application online through EZARC.
 Sometimes, applicants elect to pursue job opportunities outside of Arkansas, and if an applicant makes this choice, his or her application in Arkansas will only be considered active for a maximum of two weeks.

-How to Apply for Arkansas Unemployment Benefits From Another State
+Applying for Arkansas Unemployment Benefits From Another State

 Unemployment registration is open to former Arkansas residents who are currently living in other states.
 If you intend to live in another state and still seek benefits in Arkansas, but you do not know where to register for unemployment benefits in AR, you can file an “interstate claim” on the EZARC website.